How to Center Yourself: 12 Powerful Methods to Reduce Stress, Increase Focus, and Recharge

 Access the King: Pyramid Visualization

-This practice comes from neo-Jungian psychologist Robert Moore and mythologist Douglas Gillette.5Robert Moore and Douglas Gillette, King Warrior Magician Lover, 1991.
+This practice comes from neo-Jungian psychologist Robert Moore and mythologist Douglas Gillette.5Robert Moore and Douglas Gillette, The King Within, 1992.

 The King is a powerful archetype in our psyche that represents an organizing principle of the Self.